 The first thing to know is Meyer lemons are special.
 They have a depth of flavor

 Several ingredients thicken this curd - egg yolks, cornstarch and flour.
-They all combine to perfectly thicken the curd for a sweet treat!
+They all combine to thicken the curd for a sweet treat perfectly!

 This is a great make-ahead recipe.
-It will last 3-4 days in the refrigerated (usually not that long in her house!)
+It will last 3-4 days in the refrigerator.

 Yes, it can be frozen.
-Seal it well, after it's cooled freeze immediately.
+Seal it well; after it's cooled, freeze it immediately.
 It will last up to three months.